 As awful as the Coronavirus is, we can count ourselves lucky it’s not as virulent or deadly as the Spanish flu!

 A terrifying part of the book is that it states the flu may have crossed from animals to humans by our encroachment into nature.
-Given that this mentioned in The Uninhabitable Earth as a possible consequence of climate change, this is a scary thought for the future!
+Given that this is mentioned in The Uninhabitable Earth as a possible consequence of climate change, this is a scary thought for the future!

-Laura Spinney’s account of the flu and effect across the world is fantastic.
+Laura Spinney’s account of the flu and its effect across the world is fantastic.
 She paints a clear picture of how the flu made its way around the world and affected the countries it reached.